Using this shutter speed chart and guide, you’ll learn to improve your photos for:

 Shutter Speed Range: 1/8th – 10 Seconds

-These long shutter speeds are used to create motion blur in landscape, street and travel photography.
+Long shutter speeds are used to create motion blur in landscape, street, and travel photography.

 They also work well for capturing light trails behind vehicles, water movement, and cloud movement.

 - Compared to the image above, the following two images show water movement with increased motion blur but decreased overall detail in the water.

 - They excel at moving the viewer’s eyes through the composition with image attributes that would not have existed at shorter shutter speeds.

 This method works well for showing movement in a subtle & calm manner.

 Cool colors, as shown below, and taught in the Color Theory Photography Guide, also produce calming effects on the overall mood.

 1/2 Second Shutter Speed – Twilight in Kauai, Hawaii